tj/luna/Readme.md

     tj proto proto == Object
     // => true

  I have not yet decided on names etc, however these can all easily be implemented in the language itself, avoiding additional keywords.
-One might ask, "well why not implement most operators as methods?", the answer to that would be, _performance_.
+One might ask, _"well why not implement most operators as methods?"_, the answer to that would be, _performance_.
 Many languages provide type coercion in operations, for the following is legal JavaScript:

     var tj = { valueOf: function(){ return 23; }};
     5 + tj;